taikedz/vefirewall/README.md

 	* sets of rules admins can switch between as required
 * Add chain-level policy
 	* allow the "inputs" and "outputs" files to specify their own policies
-* Add a "test" mode - allows you to configure new firewall, and recuperate if you are prone to messing up (based on a true story)
+* Add a "test" mode - allows you to configure new firewall, and recuperate in case the rules terminate your SSH session (based on a true story)
 	* runs a gnu-screen or tmux session
 	* saves old configuration
 	* applies new configuration